Logo of astronaut

 7. Letter case field

-You can find Nesca inside the repository here.
-You can also install Nesca to be used in your own projects or as a command-line-interface here.
+Nesca is one of the applications belonging to The Conlangers Suite.
+You can install Nesca to be used in your own projects or as a command-line-interface here.

 2Interface